pcda17/pcda17.github.io/week-03.md

 ```
 Note that we call use `writerows` function twice, first writing the column headers and then the actual data.
 Because `writerows` only accepts lists of lists, we’ve enclosed the `header` list object in brackets to create a new list that only contains `header`.

-Find the new file on your desktop and open it in Excel or Calc.
+Find the new file on your sharedfolder and open it in Excel or Calc.
 Take a few moments to explore the collection.
 ![](week/3/Image-6.png)

 #### The Dictionary Data Type